wheelerjoshua/spotify_classification_project/README.md

 ### Next Steps

 ## Project Goal
-The goal of this project is to predict the genres of songs based on user's top songs.
+The goal of this project is to predict the popularity of songs based on user's top artists.

 ## Project Description
-This project utilizes a user's Spotify data to retrieve the discography of each artist in the user's top artists and then predicts the genre of each song.
-This may be used in creating recommendations to users based on genre.
+This project utilizes a user's Spotify data to retrieve the discography of each artist in the user's top artists and then predicts the popularity of each song.

 ## Initial Questions
 1.